-16. RELATED PARTY TRANSACTIONS - CONTINUED
+16. RELATED PARTY TRANSACTIONS - continued

 - (2) The services revenues from Walmart Group primarily consist of on-demand retail platform services revenues and delivery services revenues under the business cooperation agreement and service agreement with Walmart Group.
 The on-demand retail platform services revenues primarily consist of commission fees based on a pre-determined percentage charged to Walmart Group for participating in the Group's online marketplace.
-The Group also fulfills the delivery needs of Walmart Group on JDDJ where the Group acts as a principal.
+The Group also fulfills the delivery needs of Walmart Group where the Group acts as a principal.
 Revenues are recognized on a gross basis at a pre-determined amount for each completed delivery.
 The Group entered into the business cooperation agreement with Walmart Group in June 2016, which was amended and restated in August 2018.
 The amended and restated business cooperation agreement has a term of six years.
 The service agreement has an initial term of one year, and remains valid till the termination of the business cooperation agreement. - (b) The Group had the following balances with the major related parties:

+As of Dece mber 31,

-2022
+2022 2023

 RMB RMB

 Current assets:

-Amount due from JD Group 424,395 507,107
+Amount due from JD Group 507,107 763,106

-Amount due from Walmart Group 416,272 553,880
+Amount due from Walmart Group 553,880 523,974

-Total 840,667 1,060,987
+Total 1,060,987 1,287,080

 Current liabilities:

-Amount due to JD Group (1) 43,042 92,119
+Amount due to JD Group (1) 92,119 133,018

-Amount due to Walmart Group (2) 28,718 54,884
+Amount due to Walmart Group (2) 54,884 57,021

-Total 71,760 147,003
+Total 147,003 190,039

-(1) Amount due to JD Group includes cost for referral traffic under omni-channel collaboration with JD Group, cloud server service fee and, cash collected from consumers on behalf of JD Group when the Group performs on-demand retail platform services.

-(2) Amount due to Walmart Group includes cash collected from consumers on behalf of Walmart when the Group performs on-demand retail platform services.
+- (1) Amount due to JD Group includes cost for referral traffic under omni-channel collaboration with JD Group, cloud server service fee, and cash collected from consumers on behalf of JD Group when the Group performs on-demand retail platform services. - (2) Amount due to Walmart Group includes cash collected from consumers on behalf of Walmart when the Group performs on-demand retail platform services.